Therr Maitz: 2011—present

+· April 11, 2025 — "Vechno molodoy (LAB with Anton Belyaev)" (Forever Young) — Sergey Bobunets & Therr Maitz.

+· April 25, 2025 — "Kaleidoskop" (Kaleidoscope) (LAB Live with Anton Belyaev).

+· February 8, 2025 — "Mimokhodom" (In Passing) (Anastasia Sadkovskaya & Therr Maitz).

+· July 22, 2025 — "Found U (Remix)" — Therr Maitz & James Lo Scott.

+· March 28, 2025 — Zoloto & Anton Belyaev (Therr Maitz): new version of "Kabriolet" (Convertible).

 LAB with Anton Belyaev

 At the end of 2019, the musicians took part in Anton Belyaev's LAB show.
 This is a project about contemporary music, the participants of which are musicians of Ther Maitz and a guest artist.

 All three seasons of the project were exclusively released on streaming services and TV.
 The first season was released on Yandex.Air, the second on KinoPoisk, and the third season was part of the TNT network and later added to the Premier online cinema catalog.
 The musical numbers of the LAB show are published on Ther Maitz official YouTube channel.